popolonfr/Flash-ROM-SCC-Cartridge/README.md

   * Offset Register
   * 2 MB of Flash memory
   * Konami SCC (mapper and sound engine)
+  * Capacitive touch button (prevents the ROM from booting at startup)
   * PCB compatible with the Konami SCC cartridge case

 * **Multi-ROM Edition**